Thursday 6th February 2020

 People now search for content in all sorts of ways.
 There is no one dominant route to reach the information they want.

-Depending upon their situation, a student might login to their university account, then search its bibliographic database.
+A student might login to their university account, then search its bibliographic database.
 But they are just as likely to carry out a simple Google search on their phone, and then select any number of routes to reach their destination.

-The challenge lies not only in how to make digital library services as user friendly as possible, but also in how to help users find quality content—regardless of where or how their search began.
+The challenge lies not only in how to make digital library services as user friendly as possible, but also in how to help users find quality content, regardless of where or how their search began.

 This feature is free for anyone to access and will be particularly valuable to members with corporate or academic accounts.
 Users will be able to access the content freely and any new acquisitions will be automatically recognized and accessible to other institutional members.

 And if the content is Open Access it will direct users to that free option.